Minimum Cost of Living Across Canada

 Cost of Living in Vancouver

-Although rents are high in Vancouver and in BC, the cost of electricity and communication services are below the national average.
-At 12.6 cents per KWH and $126 for 1000 KWH, and $174 for phone, TV, and internet, it makes the high rents slightly more affordable.
-Above shows a breakdown of the total cost of housing for a 2 bedroom apartment in Vancouver.
+Although rents are high in Vancouver and in BC, the cost of electricity and communication services is below the national average.
+The cost of electricity in Vancouver is ~$121 for 1000 kWH, and that for a phone plan for one person and internet is ~$116, making the high rents slightly more affordable.
+The average cost for one person in a bachelor-style apartment would be ~$1,736 per month.

 For transportation, with parking being tough in the city core, public transportation is one option to get around.
-The cost for a monthly transit pass depends on where in the Vancouver area you plan on commuting, ranging from $98 to $177 per month.
-If you were to own a car, the cost of insurance in BC is on average $153 per month, and the average price of gas is among the highest in Canada.
+The cost for a monthly transit pass depends on what zone of Vancouver you plan on commuting in, ranging from $107.30 to $193.80 per month.
+If you were to own a car, the cost of driving in BC is, on average, $764 per month, with fuel costs being among the highest in Canada.

-The monthly cost for food living in BC is an average of $369 per person, with $107 being allocated to restaurants.
-This is likely much higher in the Vancouver area with more people on-the-go and with an overall higher cost of living in the city.
+The monthly cost of food in BC is an average of ~$471 per person.
+This is likely much higher in the Vancouver area, with more people being on the go and opting to eat out or get takeaways, and with an overall higher cost of living in the city.

 Living Cost in Manitoba